sjsouvik/react-components-hooks/README.md

 # React components & custom hooks

-This is to keep some react components & custom hooks so that anyone can refer to practice for the machine coding round.
+This is to keep some react components & custom hooks that could be used in day to day frontend development.

 - [React components](https://github.com/sjsouvik/react-components-hooks/tree/main/src/components)